 We want to measure the impact of sniping on consumer behavior, so we want to construct a sample of consumers that are similar in most respects but for the fact that some have been outbid in the last few seconds of the auction where there was no chance to respond.
 To do this we need to find i) a sample of users that are alike, in expectation, at the time of the auction and ii) are expected to have similar behavior after the auction but for the sniping.
-Therefore, we focus on i) first time bidders and ii) bidders who lose their first auction.
-We identify all first time bids October 2009 and October of 2011 where the bidder did not win the auction.
-We chose this period so that we have a full year of data for all bidders after their first auction.
+Therefore, we focus on i) first-time bidders and ii) bidders who lose their first auction.
+We identify all first-time bids between October 2009 and October of 2011 where the bidder did not win the auction.
+We chose this period so that we have a full vear of data for all bidders after their first auction.
 This is over 2 million bidders.
 We then identify those bidders that were the winning bidder with exactly five minutes remaining in the auction.
 Some of these bidders were winning for only seconds and some where winning for days, but all were the winner at the 5 minute mark and eventually lost.
 Note that since each auction can have only one winner at a single moment in time, this eliminates any duplicate auctions so that each bidder-auction pair is unique.
 In our main specifications, we further limit the sample to bidders that were still winning with one minute remaining.
-These bidders where thus winning for at least four minutes because they were winning at the five minute mark and the one minute mark.
-Finally, in some of our specifications we limit the analysis to the subsample of auctions that are in thicker markets where there are more than 10 first time bidder auction pairs in our two year sample.
-To do this, we first identify those auctions that are identified by eBay's product catalog, which are typically items with well defined manufacturer product codes.
-This further limits the sample because only a portion of eBay's inventory is covered by the catalog.
-We then find catalog products with more than 10 transactions.
-Table 1 shows the counts of each sample truncation.
+Thus these bidders where winning for at least four minutes because they were winning at the five minute mark and the one minute mark.